whleucka/hyper/README.md

 ### Benchmarks

-Here is a result from `siege`.
-6095.17 trans/sec -- nice!
+Here is a result from running a `siege` test

 ```
 Lifting the server siege...